 Monitor behaviour data (recorded on behaviour tracking or CPOMS) to target and assess school wide behaviour policy and practice.

-We expect governors to:
+We expect Local Committee Members to:

-- Support the school in the implementation of the policy. - Follow the advice in any related policies, including the Complaints Policy. - Review the effectiveness of the policy
+- Support the school in the implementation of the policy. - Follow the advice in any related policies, including the Complaints Policy. - Review the effectiveness of the policy.

 Rewards